 1) The glass filter rod.

-The unique sieve system makes the Cona the only
+This unique sieve system makes the Cona the only

 With other lesser brands a plastic fluted dish, often needing a (disposable) cloth or filter paper, acts as the separator.
 This dish is held in position by a steel spring hooked on the bottom of the spout.
 An unnecessary compromise.